Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 • dark brown

-The tan markings are yellow, located above the eyes, on the muzzle, under the tail and on the limbs.
-A mask on the face of an animal is allowed, dark or light color, marks may be present white on the limbs and chest.
-The tail is docked by three quarters, so that when the dog grabs the prey in the hole, the owner can pull it out by the tail.
+The color of the tan marks is yellow, located above the eyes, on the muzzle, under the tail and on the limbs.
+A mask on the animal's face is allowed, dark or light color, marks may be present white on the limbs and chest.
+The tail is docked at three-quarters, so that when the dog grabs prey in a hole, the owner can pull it out by the tail.

 Character

-The German Jagdterrier is a miniature, sturdy hunter with a strong and independent character.
-He is completely fearless and absolutely confident in himself, which often results in serious conflicts with other leading dogs.
-A wary attitude towards strangers, inherent in this breed, allows you to use the terrier as a watchdog.
-This is a very intelligent, independent dog with a lively disposition and a high need for movement and improvement of its working qualities.
+The German Jagdterrier is a miniature, robust hunter with a strong and independent character.
+He is completely fearless and absolutely confident in himself, which often results in serious conflicts with other leader dogs.
+The wary attitude towards strangers, characteristic of this breed, allows the terrier to be used as a watchman.
+This is a very smart, independent dog with a lively disposition and a high need to move and improve its working qualities.

-Derived for hunting and guarding german jagdterrier not suitable for the role of general pet...
+Bred for hunting and guarding German Jagdterrier not suitable for the role of everyone pet.
 Despite its compact size, this is a very serious dog that needs competent education, socialization and training, as well as constant development of its working skills.
-It should be started by experienced dog breeders who prefer an active lifestyle.
+It should be started experienced dog breeders those who prefer an active lifestyle.

-With the right upbringing, German game terriers become the most loyal and affectionate pets for their owners.
-They are always happy to keep company in sports and active games (especially in frisbee), and also provide a strong shoulder in difficult times, sharing energy and optimism with the owner.
+With proper upbringing, German Jagd Terriers become the most loyal and affectionate pets for their owners.
+They will always be happy to accompany you in sports and active games (especially frisbee), and will also provide a strong shoulder in difficult times, sharing energy and optimism with the owner.
 This is a faithful, worthy friend who, if necessary, without hesitation, will give for loved one life.

 The German Jagdterrier is a very talented dog, whose mood often depends on the attention and approval of the owner.
 In the absence of attention and affection, the pet can withdraw into itself and become unsociable.

-Nemecium yagdterrier does not require daily care: short, seasonally shedding coat, natural constitution, small size.
-They are rarely bathed, as coarse wool perfectly repels dirt and moisture, cleaning itself on its own.
+The German Jagdterrier does not require daily care: short, seasonally shedding coat, natural constitution, small size.
+They are rarely bathed, as their coarse wool perfectly repels dirt and moisture, cleaning itself.

 The main nuances of the content relate to behavioral problems.
-According to its characteristics, the German Jagdterrier is hardy and active, which implies regular walking and physical exercise...
-If a dog realizes a natural passion for hunting, at home it is a calm, non-conflict dog - it does not spoil things, does not rush at home, is indifferent to children.
+According to its characteristics, the German Jagd Terrier is hardy and active, which requires regular walking and physical exercise.
+If a dog realizes its natural passion for hunting, at home it is a calm, non-conflict dog - it does not spoil things, does not attack family members, and is indifferent to children.

 The absolute opposite is the “couch variety”.
-Because of its size and good looks, the breed is often considered a pet, along with Jack Russells and Foxes.
-This attitude, as a rule, ends very sadly - a destroyed apartment, bitten guests and neighbors.
+Due to its size and pleasant appearance, the breed is often considered as a pet, along with Jack Russells and Foxes.
+This attitude usually ends quite sadly - a destroyed apartment, bitten guests and neighbors.

-If the owner is inexperienced, the dog can terrorize all households, even children.
-Cases when the sofa yagd lives strapped to the battery while the owner is not at home are not uncommon.
+If the owner is inexperienced, the dog can terrorize everyone in the household, even children.
+Cases when a sofa yagd lives attached to a radiator while the owner is not at home are not uncommon.

-Even well-bred pets do not get along well with cats and small animals - birds, rabbits, mice.
-In most cases, an attempt to suppress the passion of hunting does not lead to anything, except for the death of the prey of a born hunter.
+Even well-mannered pets do not get along well with cats and small animals - birds, rabbits, mice.
+In most cases, an attempt to suppress the excitement of hunting leads to nothing but the death of a natural hunter's prey.

-The Jagdterrier is also rarely tolerant of other dogs - he starts fights, constantly provokes conflicts and can kill a clumsy rival (even if he is several times larger).
-But with due experience, especially if the dogs are of different sexes, it is possible to achieve neutrality or companionship within the pack.
+The Jagdterrier is also rarely tolerant of other dogs - it starts fights, constantly provokes conflicts and can kill a clumsy opponent (even if he is many times larger).
+But with the proper experience, especially if the dogs are of different sexes, it is possible to achieve neutrality or friendly relations within the pack.

-As for diseases, the Jagdterrier is perhaps one of the healthiest dog breeds.
-Of course, injuries during sports or hunting cannot be ruled out, and like any other dog, a German hunting dog can get an infectious and other disease.
+As for diseases, the Jagd Terrier is perhaps one of the healthiest dog breeds.
+Of course, injuries during sports or hunting cannot be ruled out, and like any other dog, the German hunting dog can develop infectious and other diseases.

-However, unlike many other breeds, this breed does not have breed genetic diseases that lead to a certain predisposition.
-And this instills confidence that such a pet can have very good health and live a long time.
+However, unlike many other breeds, this breed does not have pedigree genetic diseases, which lead to a certain predisposition.
+And this gives confidence that such a pet can have very good health and live a long time.

 Necessary care and maintenance

-Despite its complex nature, game terriers very picky about leaving: It is enough to comb the dog with a special brush once a week.
-Of course, you can also bathe your pet (but as it gets dirty) with a special shampoo and clean your ears with a soft damp cloth.
+Despite his complex nature, Jagdterriers very picky about care: It is enough to brush the dog with a special brush once a week.
+Of course, you can additionally bathe your pet (but as it gets dirty) with a special shampoo and clean its ears with a soft, damp cloth.

-Regarding clipping the claws, you can trim them once a month, but they usually grind down beautifully themselves.
-In the cold season, you can give 1 tsp as food for an animal. sunflower oil so that the skin on the pet's paws does not crack while walking in the cold.
+Regarding nail trimming, you can trim them once a month, but usually they grind themselves down just fine.
+In the cold season, you can give 1 tsp to your animal's food. sunflower oil so that the skin on your pet’s paws does not crack while walking in the cold.

-Jagdterriers will feel perfect in well-equipped aviaries, where they have enough space for running and playing.
-In an apartment, such pets are more likely to gnaw all furniture and shoes.
-It must be remembered that game terriers, despite living in an aviary, require walks and active training.
+Jagdterriers will feel ideal in equipped enclosures, where they have enough space to run and play.
+In an apartment, such pets are more likely to gnaw all the furniture and shoes.
+It must be remembered that Jagdterriers, despite living in an enclosure, require walks and active training.

-Of the shortcomings of this breed, the owner needs to know that:
+Among the disadvantages of this breed, the owner needs to know that:

-• Without a leash, a pet can run away and fall under the wheels of a car.
+• Without a leash, your pet can run away and get run over by a car.

-• Jagd terriers are aggressive towards cats, birds, squirrels and stranger dogs.
+• Jagdterriers are aggressive towards cats, birds, squirrels and other people's dogs.

 • The pet cannot be left inside the house, otherwise it will ruin all the property.

-• Jagdterriers can run away from the house without supervision, so the aviary should always be closed.
+• Unattended Jagdterriers can run away from home, so the enclosure should always be closed.

 Dog food

-Jagdterriers do not require a special balanced diet - for this breed, you can pick up dry food or prepare nutritious cereals for it yourself.
+Jagdterriers do not require special balanced nutrition- for this breed you can choose dry food or prepare nutritious porridge for it yourself.

-The diet adult dog may consist of buckwheat or wheat groats with the addition of beef broth and cartilage.
-Slices of seasonal vegetables can be added to cereals to ensure the dog essential vitamins...
-A jagd terrier should sometimes be given a little low-fat cottage cheese or kefir, and warm milk is suitable for puppies of this breed.
+Diet adult dog may consist of buckwheat or wheat cereal with the addition of beef broth and cartilage.
+You can add slices of seasonal vegetables to your porridge to provide your dog with essential vitamins.
+The Jagdterrier should sometimes be given a little low-fat cottage cheese or kefir, and warm milk is suitable for puppies of this breed.

-Dog puppies up to 2.5 months need to be fed 5 times a day, the daily diet should include light cottage cheese, room milk with a spoonful of honey, pieces of meat in broth or simply scalded with boiling water, plus a little greens like parsley or salad.
+Dog puppies up to 2.5 months need to be fed 5 times a day, the daily diet should include light cottage cheese, room-grown milk with a spoonful of honey, pieces of meat in broth or simply scalded with boiling water, plus some greens like parsley or lettuce.

-Older jagd terriers (up to 4 months old) eat 4 times a day, but already almost an adult type of food with cereals and various vegetables...
-You can give a little warm milk in the morning or in the evening.
+Older Jagdterriers (up to 4 months) eat 4 times a day, but already an almost adult type of food with cereals and various vegetables.
+You can give some warm milk in the morning or evening.

-Yagdi from 4 months are already eating 3 times a day, but with 8, the dog's nutrition is reduced to 2 times a day with the standard recommended list of products for consumption, which have already been listed above.
+Berries from 4 months are already feeding 3 times a day, but from 8, the dog’s food is reduced to 2 times a day with the standard recommended list of products for consumption, which were already listed above.

 Training and education

-The training of German hunting terriers should begin at 6-10 months of age, depending on the nature of the animal, the degree of confidence in the trainer, the developmental characteristics of the dog, the process can take at least six months.
-Training is conducted twice a day for 1 hour - in the morning and in the evening, before eating or a few hours after.
-It is desirable for the dog to trust the trainer, for this it is necessary to establish contact between the person and the animal.
+Training of German hunting terriers should begin from 6-10 months of age, depending on the character of the animal, the degree of trust in the trainer, and the developmental characteristics of the dog, the process can take at least six months.
+Training is carried out twice a day for 1 hour - in the morning and in the evening, before eating or a few hours after.
+It is desirable that the dog trusts the trainer; for this it is necessary to establish contact between the person and the animal.

-The main task of training is to get the dog hunting skills.
-Training and coaching of jagd terriers is based on the methods of excitation and inhibition nervous system animal.
-You should never overload the animal by trying to teach it many commands at the same time.
-If training for elementary teams can be carried out, if desired, by an inexperienced owner, then complex skills should be instilled by a specialist (or at least under his supervision, on his advice).
-For this, it is advisable to find a hunting dog breeding club, where you can count on help in training.
+The main goal of training is to give the dog hunting skills.
+Training and training of Jagdterriers is based on methods of excitation and inhibition nervous system animal.
+You should never overload an animal by trying to teach it many commands at the same time.
+If training in elementary commands can be carried out if desired by an inexperienced owner, then complex skills must be instilled by a specialist (or at least under his supervision, on his advice).
+To do this, it is advisable to find a hunting dog breeding club where you can count on assistance in training.

-Experienced instructors will tell you about the intricacies of training such dogs.
-The advantages of contacting such a club are not only in the availability of specialists, because there they will also provide a training ground, which is especially important for those owners who do not have the opportunity to train a dog on a daily basis. fresh air, away from the tracks, in a large area.
-It is worth remembering that training of these dogs is mandatory.
-An untrained (or improperly trained) jagdterrier becomes uncontrollable, overly aggressive, life threatening and human and animal health.
+Experienced instructors will talk about the intricacies of the training process for such dogs.
+The advantages of contacting such a club are not only the availability of specialists, because they will also provide a training ground, which is especially important for those owners who do not have the opportunity to train their dog on a daily basis. fresh air, away from the highways, over a large area.
+It is worth remembering that training these dogs is mandatory.
+An untrained (or incorrectly trained) Jagdterrier becomes uncontrollable, overly aggressive, life-threatening and health of people and animals.

-Despite the fact that the breed is not very widespread in the territory, however, in large cities there are kennels that breed these dogs.
+Despite the fact that the breed is not very widespread in the territory, however, major cities There are kennels that breed these dogs.
 Experts do not recommend purchasing puppies from random sellers, since in addition to the risks of getting a non-purebred pet, there is a possibility of buying a puppy with behavioral abnormalities and genetic disorders.

-In addition, professional breeders are obliged to take care of the working qualities of their wards.
-The cost of pedigree babies with documents varies from 15,000 to 30,000 rubles.
-More low price should alert.
+In addition, professional breeders necessarily take care of the working qualities of their charges.
+The cost of purebred babies with documents varies from 15,000 to 30,000 rubles.
+More low price should be alarming.

-The German Hunting Jagdterrier is a pet that is not quite suitable as a sofa companion.
-This dog is intended for hunting, participating in competitions and other active events.
-In addition, he needs compulsory training and education, a master with a strong hand.
+The German Hunting Jagdterrier is a pet that is not entirely suitable as a sofa companion.
+This dog is intended for hunting, participating in competitions and other active activities.
+In addition, he needs mandatory training and education, and an owner with a strong hand.
 Otherwise, the dog will be uncontrollable and cause a lot of trouble.
-If such difficulties do not frighten, then you can safely go for a new family member.
+If such difficulties do not frighten you, then you can safely go for a new family member.

-Burrow dog breed Jagdterrier, which is also known as German hunting terrier designed to be the perfect companion for the experienced hunter.
-However, despite the extremely working qualities of the dog, with proper education, the pet can also be a loyal member of the family.
+The burrowing dog breed is the Jagdterrier, which is also known as the German hunting terrier, is designed to become the ideal companion of an experienced hunter.
+However, despite the dog’s exceptional working qualities, with proper upbringing the pet can also be a faithful member of the family.

 Dogs of this breed can hardly be called majestic.
-At the same time, they catch the eyes of those around them with their laconic form and style.
-Their composure and heavy chin, combined with a tense look, give the impression of a tough dog.
-The character of the Jagdterrier is quite complex due to the interweaving of such hunting qualities as courage, fearlessness, determination and unrestrained energy with playfulness, devotion, inherent exclusively to pets.
+At the same time, they attract the attention of others with their laconic forms and style.
+Their composure and heavy chin, combined with an intense gaze, create the impression of a tough dog.
+The character of the Jagdterrier is quite complex due to the interweaving of such hunting qualities as courage, fearlessness, determination and unbridled energy with playfulness and devotion, inherent exclusively in domestic pets.

-The hot temperament of the dog is shown from the very early age when she tries to suppress the owner, taking over him.
-This tendency does not disappear as it grows up: the jagd terrier can even use its teeth.
-Because of this, inexperienced owners who give birth to a representative of the breed often doom themselves and a four-legged pet to torment, with which they cannot cope.
+A dog's hot temperament is evident from the very beginning. early age, when she tries to suppress the owner, gaining the upper hand over him.
+This tendency does not disappear as it grows older: the Jagdterrier can even use its teeth.
+Because of this, inexperienced owners who get a representative of the breed often doom themselves and their four-legged pet to torment, with which they are unable to cope.

 Origin story

-The German Hunting Terrier was bred in Germany in 1924: a year after breeding began.
-It was assumed that the dog will have a small size, dark color, good adoptive and hunting qualities, and endurance.
+The German Hunting Terrier was bred in Germany in 1924: a year after breeding work began.
+It was assumed that the dog would have small size, dark color, good adoptive and hunting qualities, and endurance.
 For this purpose, fox terriers, German hounds, dachshunds and pinschers were crossed.

-Due to the decline in the number of representatives of the breed in the years after the Second World War, dogs were allowed to breed even with minor deviations in the exterior.
-Although initially puppies that did not meet breed standards were immediately shot back.
-In the post-Soviet space, game terriers gained popularity only in the 70s.
+Due to the decline in the number of representatives of the breed in the years after World War II, dogs with even minor deviations in appearance were allowed for breeding.
+Although initially, puppies that did not meet breed standards were immediately shot.
+In the post-Soviet space, Jagdterriers gained popularity only in the 70s.
 XX century, when the number of the breed was increased, and the requirements for compliance with standards were tightened.

 Breed standard and puppy selection

-A purebred Jagdterrier dog must comply with the following breed standards:
+A purebred Jagdterrier dog must meet the following breed standards:

 • The head is elongated, wedge-shaped.

-• The nose is black or brown, of medium size.
+• Nose – black or brown, medium size.

-• Muzzle - Slightly shortened with a smooth transition from a flat forehead.
+• The muzzle is slightly shortened with a smooth transition from a flat forehead.

 • The jaws are strong.

-• Physique - Compact body with a strong back and deep chest.
+• Body type – compact body with a strong back and deep chest.

-• Height - Males can reach 40 cm, while the height of bitches is 28-36 cm.
+• Height - males can reach 40 cm, while the height of females is 28-36 cm.

 • The coat is short and thick.
-According to the quality of the hair, there are two varieties of the breed: smooth-haired and wire-haired terriers.
+There are two types of breed based on the quality of their hair: smooth-haired and wire-haired terriers.

 When choosing a puppy, you need to consider a number of important nuances:

-• Parents - when buying a dog, you should take a closer look at its parents, with whom the future pet should not have a distant resemblance.
-If you plan to use a puppy for hunting, then you should choose among the producers who have repeatedly participated in exhibitions and other competitions.
+• Parents – when buying a dog, you should take a closer look at its parents, with whom the future pet should have a close resemblance.
+If you plan to use a puppy for hunting, then you should choose among producers who have repeatedly participated in exhibitions and other competitions.

-• Appearance - the puppy should be fairly well-fed and meet breed standards.
+• Appearance – the puppy must be fairly well-fed and meet breed standards.

-• Behavior - before making a purchase, you need to monitor the puppy's mental state, playfulness, activity.
-Good hunters will try to get out of their hands and, playfully, attack.
+• Behavior – before making a purchase, you need to monitor mental state puppy, playfulness, activity.
+Good hunters they will try to escape from your hands and playfully attack.

-• Availability of documents and metrics - if the producers were allowed to breed, then the metric must be attached to the puppy.
-Availability veterinary passport with marks on vaccinations will be a testament to the good health of the purchased baby.
+• Availability of documents and metrics - if the producers were allowed to breed, then the puppy must be accompanied by metrics.
+Availability veterinary passport with vaccination records will become a certificate good health purchased baby.

 Features of keeping a dog

-Since the size of the German hunting terrier is rather miniature, it can live both in apartment conditions and in a private house with a backyard territory.
+Since the size of the German hunting terrier is quite miniature, it can live both in apartment conditions and in a private house with a garden area.

-• Toys - when kept indoors, so that the dog does not spoil the furniture, you should get a lot of toys.
+• Toys – when kept indoors, to prevent the dog from damaging the furniture, you should acquire a large number of toys.

 • Walking - active representatives of the breed need long and systematic physical activity.
-If hunting with a jagd terrier is not possible, then it is recommended to make long runs in the fresh air with it.
+If hunting with a Jagdterrier is not possible, then it is recommended to go for long runs with it in the fresh air.

-• The presence of animals - since it is difficult to overcome the hunting instinct, it is better not to have a dog in apartments where pets already live.
+• Presence of animals - since it is difficult to overcome the hunting instinct, it is better not to have a dog in apartments where pets already live.

-• Fences - if the dog lives in a private house, where in the summertime it freely goes out into the yard, the garden plantings should be protected with hedges, and a deep foundation should be poured under the outer fence.
+• Fences - if the dog lives in a private house, where in the summer it freely goes out into the yard, the garden plantings should be protected with fences, and a deep foundation should be poured under the external fence.

 Care and feeding

-The Jagd Terrier is considered an unpretentious breed to care for.
-But to maintain the good health and beauty of the dog, it is required to regularly bathe, comb, and also carry out other hygienic procedures.
+The Jagdterrier is considered a low-maintenance breed.
+But to maintain good health and beauty of the dog, it needs to be regularly bathed, combed, and also carry out other hygiene procedures.

-In order for the hair and undercoat to shine and not tangle, it is necessary to comb the pet weekly with a comb with natural bristles.
-Systematically, a four-legged hunter is treated against fleas, the attacks of which are susceptible to all dogs.
-After each walk, the wool is carefully examined for the presence of mites, which, if detected, are immediately removed.
+To keep the hair and undercoat shiny and not tangled, you need to comb your pet weekly using a comb with natural bristles.
+The four-legged hunter is systematically treated for fleas, to which all dogs are susceptible.
+After each walk, the fur is carefully inspected for the presence of ticks, which, if detected, are immediately removed.

 Bathing

-Representatives of the breed are dripped as needed when using special shampoos.
-When water treatments completed, the dog is well dried and dried with a hairdryer if the room is cool.
-When your pet's hair dries naturally, you should make sure there are no drafts in the room.
+Representatives of the breed drip as needed when using special shampoos.
+When water procedures completed, the dog is thoroughly dried and dried with a hairdryer if the room is cool.
+When your pet's fur dries naturally, you should make sure that there are no drafts in the room.

-The pet's eyes are very sensitive to various irritants.
-Every 2 weeks, wipe them with cotton pads soaked in a special solution.
-When they acidify, the procedure is carried out immediately.
-Inspection is also carried out systematically auricles, which, if sulfur is found, must be carefully cleaned with cotton swabs.
+Your pet's eyes are very sensitive to various irritants.
+Every 2 weeks you should wipe them with cotton pads soaked in a special solution.
+If they sour, the procedure is carried out immediately.
+Inspections are also carried out systematically ears, which, if sulfur is detected, must be carefully cleaned with cotton swabs.

-If dogs often walk on the asphalt and dig holes, then the claws, as a rule, grind off on their own.
-Otherwise, the hygienic procedure must be carried out monthly, cutting off the horny formations with a special tool.
+If dogs often walk on the asphalt and dig holes, then the claws, as a rule, grind down on their own.
+Otherwise hygiene procedure must be carried out monthly, cutting off the horny formations with a special tool.
 After each walk, the paws should be checked for splinters or cracks that need to be treated with a disinfectant and healing agent.

 Another weak point of the hunting breed is its teeth, which need to be brushed regularly.
-So that the procedure does not cause discomfort in the pet, accustoming to it begins from the first days of the puppy's appearance in the apartment.
-Further purity oral cavity will save the dog not only from problems with unpleasant odor, as well as from various diseases arising from gum inflammation or tooth decay.
+To ensure that the procedure does not cause discomfort in the pet, accustoming to it begins from the first days the puppy appears in the apartment.
+Further cleanliness oral cavity will save the dog not only from problems with unpleasant smell, as well as from various diseases arising from inflammation of the gums or tooth decay.

 Nutrition

-A correctly composed diet is a guarantee of energy and good health of the jagdterrier.
+A properly formulated diet is the key to the energy and good health of the Jagd Terrier.

-For convenience, the owner may prefer premium ready-made dry food for hunting breeds.
-If time permits, then you can cook your own food, be sure to include in the menu cereals, vegetables and fruits, dairy products, as well as fish and meat.
+For convenience, the owner can give preference to premium ready-made dry food for hunting breeds.
+If time allows, you can prepare food yourself, making sure to include cereals, vegetables and fruits, dairy products, as well as fish and meat in the menu.

 The frequency of feeding puppies depends on their age: